The Music Room

 300 Word Statement for UK REF 2020 Submission

 The output from this research is an ethnographic audio-visual recording of a performance by Cuban rumba group Los Munequitos de Matanzas set in a tenement yard in their home town, Matanzas, Cuba.
-The recording is in a low-tech immersive format comprising four video recordings (one for each side of a square) and eight tracks of related audio content.
+The recording is in a low-tech immersive format comprising four video recordings projected to create a ‘room’ (one for each side of a square) and eight tracks of related audio content (one stereo mix for each ‘wall’ of the ‘room’).
 The recording is accompanied by a set of supporting materials: interviews with participants, a ‘making of’ video, collection of photographs, videos, audio recordings and written notes documenting the process.

 This multi-component submission contains extracts of the above and a set of video presentations.
 In these the research question and sub-questions are explored and the context of the research explained.
 In the Research Narrative video I reflect upon the decisions made in the re-configuration of technology with a focus on the end user.
 I then discuss how ethnographic considerations input into the design and development of the research project.
 I detail the new knowledge that this project brings both in the uses of technology and in the relationships between participants, ethnographers and end users.